-^{} The first two digits represent the year and the last digits the month of the cruise.
+The first two digits represent the year and the last digits the month of the cruise.

 Nutrient samples were analyzed at sea using a QuAAtro continuous flow analyzer (SEAL Analytical).
 Dissolved silicate, nitrate, and nitrite were analyzed using a modification of the method described by Armstrong (1967) and Gordon et al. (1992).
-Phosphate was measured with a modification of the Murphy and Riley (1962) protocol and ammonium was analyzed using a modified fluorometric method described by Kerouel and Aminot (1997).
+Phosphate was measured with a modification of the Murphy and Riley (1962) protocol and ammonium is analyzed using a modified fluorometric method described by Kerouel and Aminot (1997).
 Samples were collected in 45ml high-density polypropylene screw top tubes which were acid washed and rinsed with sample three times prior to filling.
 Standardizations and cadmium-reduction coil efficiency determinations were performed at the beginning of every run.
 Drift corrections were performed in each run using a high standard inserted before and after sample sets.
-A sample of reference material for nutrients in seawater (RMNS), produced by KANSO technos (www.kanso.co.jp) was included in one run per day to monitor the stability of the calibration standards and make adjustments to nitrate, nitrite, phosphate and silicate values if appropriate.
+A sample of reference material for nutrients in seawater (RMNS), produced by KANSO technos (www.kanso.co.jp) was included in every run and those data were used to adjust values for nitrate, nitrite, phosphate, and silicate if appropriate.
 Samples not analyzed immediately after collection were refrigerated and run the following day.